Creating Active Word of Mouth

 - I’d like to build my email list

 So your goal for the day could be you want to see at least 20 people, you want at least one of those people to make an order, and at least ½ those people to give you a card, or permission to contact them again.
 You don’t have to go into big offices.
-Start with smaller business like hair salons, car repair shops.
+Start with a smaller business like hair salons, car repair shops.

-What you want to find out when you go to those business is, is the decision maker there, do they buy custom apparel, and do you make what they would buy.
+What you want to find out when you go to that business who is the decision maker there, do they buy custom apparel, and do you make what they would buy.
 You could introduce yourself with some variation of “My name is ______, I do custom apparel and I wanted to come in and introduce myself.
 I do (all these types of things) and I wanted to reach out to the person here who makes those decisions, let him know who I was, and perhaps send him an email about some of the things I can offer your business.”
-Or “Hi my name is ____, I was walking through the building/neighbourhood collecting business cards.
+Or “Hi my name is ____, I was walking through the building/neighborhood collecting business cards.
 I do custom apparel would it be possible to get the card of the person who makes those decisions.
 Here’s my card.”
 Or you can ask if the person is there for you to introduce yourself to.
 Many businesses will be very used to people walking in and saying something like that.
 Create a little pitch ahead of time, to help you feel comfortable.
 The worst thing they can say is no, and if they do, don’t be afraid to ask if they know anyone who does need custom apparel.

 If they do say the buy custom apparel or have need of something, you don’t have to jump into a sales pitch if you’re not comfortable.
 You can ask to chat with the person who makes those decisions, or ask for an email if the decision maker isn’t available.
 If all you do is drop off a business card or brochure and get a contact, that’s a success.
 You’ve created an active word a mouth.